dominickj-tdi/couchdb-python/README.rst

 * ``couchdb.view``: a CouchDB view server that allows writing view functions in Python

-** Please note that this is very much a work in progress in modernising this library.
+** Please note that this is very much a work in progress in modernizing this library.
 It is broken and so far I have been breaking it more as I update it.
 Help doing these updates is welcome of course.
 But don't actually try to use it right now. **

 Current plans
 -------------